gbdev/pandocs/content/SGB_Functions.md

 ### SGB Command 12h - JUMP

 Used to set the SNES program counter to a specified address.
-Optionally, it may be used to set a new address for the SNES NMI handler, the NMI handler remains unchanged if all bytes 4-6 are zero.
+Optionally, it may be used to set a new address for the SNES NMI (vblank interrupt) handler; the NMI handler remains unchanged if all bytes 4-6 are zero.

 ` Byte  Content`\
 ` 0     Command*8+Length    (fixed length=1)`\